DaFrancc/liars_dice/README.md

 ## About The Project

 A simple terminal game based off of the classic liar's dice table top game.
 Build in rust using TCP protocols.
+At this time, it is undergoing a major rewrite.
+I'm making a separate crate that will both support thr same functionality as this game, as well as othet types of games.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>